Suraj11nag/webportfolio/content/featured/DataExploration2/index.md

 showInProjects: true
 ---

-Created a local database to store the data using python and then using SQL to do some Data Exploration on [Instagram - Kaggle Dataset](https://github.com/Suraj11nag/Instagram-Kaggle-Dataset).
+Created a database to store the data using python and then using SQL to do some Data Exploration on [Kaggle Dataset](https://github.com/Suraj11nag/Instagram-Kaggle-Dataset).